chamkank/Python-DNA-Tool/README.md

 ##Development
 * Functions are being adapted to read FASTA format.
-* Setup.py will be incorporated to easily use the framework.
+* Setup.py will be incorporated to easily install and use the tool.